salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

    Replace `your-app-name` with a unique name for your application.

-3. Set the GROQ_API_KEY environment variable on Heroku:
+3. Set the GROQ_API_KEY config var on Heroku:

    ```
    heroku config:set GROQ_API_KEY=your_groq_api_key_here